 The free version of the Sequential Order for WooCommerce plugin does not provide the option for creating a separate sequence for free orders.
 This option comes in the premium version of the WebToffee WooCommerce Sequential Order Numbers plugin plugin.

-Once you purchase and install the plugin, follow the steps below to create a separate sequence for free orders in your WooCommerce store.
+Once you purchase and install the plugin, follow the steps below to create a separate order number sequence for free WooCommerce orders.

 Step 1: Set Custom Order Number Sequence for Paid Orders